ropensci-archive/roweb2/content/blog/2018-02-09-rprofile-julia-stewart-lowndes.md

 [This interview occurred at the 2017 rOpenSci unconference]

 SK: I’m Sean Kross, I’m the CTO of the [Johns Hopkins Data Science Lab](http://jhudatascience.org/).
 Today I’m interviewing Julia Stewart Lowndes.
-What is your current preferred job title?
+Julia, what is your current preferred job title?

 JSL: I’m calling myself a marine data scientist - I’m the Science Program Lead for the [Ocean Health Index](http://www.oceanhealthindex.org/).